The homeless in Montana suffered through some very cold temperatures this week - NewsBreak

 Related

-Even the plows got stuck around the Buffalo area after a severe storm

-Of all the places pounded by cold weather over the weekend, Buffalo was among the worst hit.
-That we're even talking about snow in Buffalo on the national news says something because this city knows snow.
-When Buffalo has it bad, it is bad.
-New York Governor Kathy Hochul spoke on CNN of a storm that caused numerous deaths.

-At least 50 people have died across the U.S. in 'once-in-a-generation storm'
+At least 48 people have died across the U.S. in the massive storm

-A massive winter storm that's killed about 50 people across the U.S. is expected to claim more lives as the frigid weather continues into the week.
-More than half the deaths occurred in western New York, in what Buffalo's mayor called a "once-in-a-generation storm."
-For six days, a blast of...
+BUFFALO, N.Y. — The death toll from a pre-Christmas blizzard that paralyzed the Buffalo area and much of the country has risen to 27 in western New York authorities said Monday as the region dug out from one of the worst weather-related disasters in its history.
+The dead have...

 For Maine schools impacted by 'swatting,' the fear lasts despite the fake threats